 The Pensacola Symphony performing at the 2018 Festival

-To celebrate 50 years of the GGAF, the Pensacola Museum of History has organized an exhibit telling the story of the Festival.
-The exhibit runs through February 2023.
+To celebrate 50 years of the GGAF in 2022, the Pensacola Museum of History presented an exhibit telling the story of the Festival.